MiraGeoscience/peak-finder-app/package.rst

 Peak-finder
 ===========

-The **peak-finder** package lets users generate and run ui.json applications over a suite of values.
+**peak-finder-app** is a package for the detection and grouping of time-domain electromagnetic (TEM) anomalies measured along flight lines.

 Installation